About

 Hi there!

 The name is Pawel; I’m just a math guy (who also loves semicolons and parentheses).
-I received a couple degrees from the University of Waterloo and then completed my PhD at the University of Ottawa in 2023.
-I then returned to Waterloo for two years to bang out some more research.
-I’m also man of various unique interests.
+I received a couple of degrees from the University of Waterloo and then completed my PhD at the University of Ottawa in 2023.
+I then returned to Waterloo for two years to pursue more research.

 Research

 I did research in the field of operator algebras and functional analysis.
-I pretty much studied really big matrices (even infinite!), and how they interact with eachother.
-OA has applications all over the place, including quantum mechanics & quantum information, quantum field theory, noncommutative geometry, dynamical systems & ergodic theory, random matrices & free probability, index theory, and data science & machine learning, to name a few.
+I pretty much studied really big matrices (even infinite!), and how they interact with each other.
+Operator algebras have applications across many fields, including quantum mechanics & quantum information, quantum field theory, noncommutative geometry, dynamical systems & ergodic theory, random matrices & free probability, index theory, and data science & machine learning, to name a few.
 I’ve written several papers in the field, which you can see here.

 Tech